How did you make decisions about your safety protocols?

 When will my favorite class/amenity/activity be back?

-We are committed to following all regulations from the State of CT according to the current phase in order to protect our members.
 Our ability to operate our facility is dictated by building capacity, social distancing regulations, and our ability to ensure compliance.
 We will align and update our operations with each successive phase of the Governor’s Reopening Task Force.
 When we can ease social distancing requirements and building capacities, we will resume operations as close to traditional operations as possible.
-While most activities and programs are running, the following areas are closed for this reason: showers, sauna, ChildWatch, group swim, aquacize and youth swim lessons.
+While most activities and programs are running, the following areas are closed for this reason: sauna, ChildWatch, group swim and group lessons.

 Are there new hours?